TileDB-Inc/TileDB-MariaDB-Embedded-Example/README.md

 make install
 ```

-To use the embedded server, your application must have access to the library mysqld located in the directory
+To use the embedded server, your application must have access to the library `libmysqld` located in the directory
 `/mytile-install-dir/lib`

-It will also need the header file mysql/mysql.h located in
+It will also need the header file `mysql/mysql.h` located in
 `/mytile-install-dir/include`

 Accordingly, be sure your application contains the following include directive: